barjoio/cromwell-test/README.md

 SQLite is used for the database.
 The Prisma ORM library is used to interface with the database.

-Use `npm prisma studio` to view the database in your browser.
+Use `npx prisma studio` to view the database in your browser.

 ### Validation